LaupWing/Conference/docs/README.md

 **by end of 2020:** Wasm Makes no significant diffrence to the makeup of the web

 **by end of 2025:** wasm has created a new niche of heavyweight web apps

+### Packages
+When we talk about packages, you can mainly think of NPM.
+NPM is the biggest package system ecosystem.
+There are a lot of competing package ecosystems like Yarn and Github Package Registry.
+Are these signs of NPM going away?
+Not really, because lots of people and even the competing pacakge systems are using the same layout of holding packages aka the `package.json` file.

+But there is one other big problem with NPM, and that are the packages itself.
+When you download an npm package there always is an possibility that you download some malicous code.
+Even if you dont download an package that has malicious code that pacakge uses other packages which can contain some malicious code.
+So it is harder to discover malicious files.
+But it hasnt happend yet, and you can prevent it from happening by using the followin code to prevent post-install scripts `npm config set ignore-scripts true`.